johanley/covid-19-canada/README.md

 Note that currently **none** of the provinces/territories share time-series data.
 It's only current-day!

+# Screenshots of what's actually being reported

+In imitation of [this project](https://github.com/COVID19Tracking), as of 2020-03-31 I've begun to take screen shots of web pages, at the end of the day, for the 14 jurisdictions.
+See [here](https://github.com/johanley/covid-19-canada/blob/master/data/md/about.md) for more info.

 # Ways of sharing data on the web

 * well-formatted .csv files on [github](https://github.com/).
 Example: a file from [John Hopkins University](https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_daily_reports/03-30-2020.csv).